 We love the crisp black-and-white, high-contrast pieces paired with details of washed-out, restrained elegance.
 The artwork and textiles add beautiful texture and dimension.
 “Our goal was to make this a home they wanted to hang out in and bring all their friends over for a dinner party—or two,” continued Lewis.

-For the family room, Lewis mixes warm heirloom woods, idyllic beach photography prints, cool dove grays, and rich sea blues.
+For the family room, Lewis mixes warm heirloom woods, idyllic beach photography prints, cool dove greys, and rich sea blues.

 We asked Lewis if she came away with a favorite room in the house.
-The designer confessed it would be impossible to choose just one, then added “I could chill on the daybed in the library all day long.”
+The designer confessed it would be impossible to choose just one, then added that she "could chill on the daybed in the library all day long.”
 Sounds like paradise.